England national futsal team

-The England national futsal team represents England during international futsal competitions such as the FIFA Futsal World Cup and the European Championships.
+The England national futsal team represents England during international futsal competitions such as the FIFA Futsal World Cup and the European championships.

-The team (and sport) is governed by The Football Association and delivered by their chosen partner England Futsal Limited.

-The national team was first formed in 2003, after futsal started to gain popularity in 2002.
+The team is governed by The Football Association and delivered by England Futsal Limited.
+The national team was reformed in 2003, after futsal started to gain popularity.

 Home matches are played at various venues around the country.
 Friendly matches are played with teams from other European nations, and also compete in Four Nations Tournaments each season, along with teams around Europe.
 England has entered the World Futsal Cup but failed to qualify in 2008.

 In September 2020 the FA cut fundings for futsal and grassroots football.
 Therefore, the future of the English national futsal team was put into question.

 In 2024, the England men's and women's national futsal teams returned, playing in Qualifiers for their respective international tournaments.